aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsorecipientdatacollection/getenumerator/_index.md

 ---
 title: OdsoRecipientDataCollection.GetEnumerator
 second_title: Aspose.Words for .NET API Reference
 description: OdsoRecipientDataCollection method.
-Returns an enumerator object that can be used to iterate over all items in the collection in C#
+Returns an enumerator object that can be used to iterate over all items in the collection in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.settings/odsorecipientdatacollection/getenumerator/